ui3TD/IM-HarmonyIntegration/README.md

 # IM-HarmonyIntegration
 This [BepInEx](https://github.com/BepInEx/BepInEx) plugin integrates [Harmony](https://github.com/pardeike/Harmony) into Idol Manager

 The in-game mod manager has been patched to search for "patch.dll" in each mod's root directory and load it through Harmony.
-Enabling and disabling mods in-game will enable/disable the Harmony patches as expected.
+Toggling mods in-game will enable/disable the Harmony patches as expected.
+You need this installed to activate any Harmony mods on Steam Workshop.

 Mod devs must make sure that "patch.dll" is a class library that includes Harmony compatible patches.